 During the day, sweat, dirt, oil, makeup and pollution build up on the skin.
-The goal of cleansing is to remove all that without compromising the integrity of the skin barrier itself.
-Dirt on the skin can cause skin irritation, acne breakouts, and even lead to premature aging by causing free radical damage.
+The goal of cleansing is to remove all that without compromising the integrity of the skin itself.
+Dirt on the skin can cause skin irritation, acne breakouts, and even cause skin to show signs of premature aging.

 How Cleansers Can Help